ErlendHaa/dlisio/python/docs/lis/specification.rst

 LIS was designed to work with the physical medium tape.
 Physical tapes have a lot of limitations that modern computers do not have, such as a fixed storage size.
 LIS implements several layers of file segmentation mechanisms to effectively handle this.
-Some LIS files also embed an access mechanic that let tape-readers effectively seek the tape.
+Some LIS files also embed an access mechanics that let tape-readers effectively seek the tape.
 This is all generally uninteresting information for a modern computer, but as these mechanics is embedded in the files, modern software still has to account for it.
-Adding additional layers of complexity.
+This adds additional layers of complexity.

 ..
 [1] LIS79, http://w3.energistics.org/LIS/lis-79.pdf